terminalforlife/ShellProjects/source/glkfu/README.md

 If you spot a dependency neither listed here nor checked for by **GLKFU**, please get in touch so this can be addressed.

-# Video Demonstration & Thoughts

-If you'd like a demonstration of, some thoughts on, or updates about **GLKFU**, check out the **Learn Linux** channel on **YouTube**, available [here](https://www.youtube.com/c/learnlinux).
-Perform a search for 'GLKFU' and you're sure to find relevant videos.

 # Bugs

 Bugs will be handled as soon as possible, but you can speed things up by reporting them.
 I cannot fix what I don't know exists!
 Please refer to the **GLKFU** man page (`man glkfu`) and refer to the **BUGS** section.